elesiuta/pyxargs/README.md

 Build and execute command lines or python code from standard input or file paths, a partial and opinionated implementation of xargs in python with some added features.
-The file input mode (default if stdin is empty) builds commands using filenames only and executes them in their respective directories, this is useful when dealing with file paths containing multiple character encodings.
+The file input mode (default if stdin is not connected) builds commands using filenames only and executes them in their respective directories, this is useful when dealing with file paths containing multiple character encodings.

-options:
+optional arguments:
   -h, --help            show this help message and exit --examples            print example usage
   --version             show program's version number and exit